Younger Rajaratnam not insider trader like brother, lawyer says

 Wiretap recordings prominently featured in the 2011 trial of Raj Rajaratnam, 57, who is serving an 11-year prison term.
 The U.S. Supreme Court on Monday declined to overturn the conviction.

-Frey said Goel told Raj Rajaratnam in March 2008 that Intel was planning to invest $1 billion (0.59 billion pounds) in Clearwire, a tip that helped Galleon make hundreds of thousands of dollars and Rengan to personally earn $100,000.
+Frey said Goel told Raj Rajaratnam in March 2008 that Intel was planning to invest $1 billion in Clearwire, a tip that helped Galleon make hundreds of thousands of dollars and Rengan to personally earn $100,000.

 Later, in August 2008, Kumar told Raj Rajaratnam about a planned multi-billion dollar deal involving AMD, Frey said.
 Rengan Rajaratnam, who was told about the deal by Raj, earned $40,000 trading in AMD, Frey said.